decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Outputs:

-signature, a signature in the form (A, e, s), where A is a point in G1
+signature, a signature in the form (A, e), where A is a point in G1
-           and e and s are non-zero scalars mod r.
+           and e is non-zero scalars mod r.

 Procedure:

-1.  expected_len = octet_point_length + 2 * octet_scalar_length
+1.  expected_len = octet_point_length + octet_scalar_length
 2.  if length(signature_octets) != expected_len, return INVALID
 3. A_octets = signature_octets[0..(octet_point_length - 1)]
 4. A = octets_to_point_g1(A_octets)